-Ontario’s Human Rights Code says that employers and landlords must do what they can to remove barriers that cause people to be treated differently because of personal differences that are listed in the Human Rights Code.
+Ontario’s Human Rights Code says that employers, landlords, and service providers must do what they can to remove barriers that cause barriers that cause people to be treated differently because of personal differences that are listed in the Human Rights Code.

 This could mean doing things differently for you so that you are treated equally.
 For example, you might need a wheelchair ramp to get inside a building.
 Or you might not be able to wear the same uniform as other workers because of your religion.